 Dynamic Metabolic Model

-This simulator integrates the nonlinear ODE system proposed by Mader (2003) for cellular energy metabolism, extended by the two-compartment lactate model of Heck, Bartmus & Grabow (2022).
+This simulator integrates the nonlinear ODE system proposed by Mader (2003) for cellular energy metabolism, extended by the two-compartment lactate model of Heck, Bartmus & Grabow (2022) and the glycogen-dependent glycolysis regulation of Neubig (2021).
 The state vector comprises five coupled variables — phosphocreatine [PCr], oxygen uptake V̇O2, muscle lactate [Lam], blood lactate [Lab], and muscle glycogen [Gly] — whose dynamics are governed by the creatine-kinase / adenylate-kinase equilibrium (Mader 2003, Eq.
 1–6) and Michaelis–Menten-type rate equations for oxidative phosphorylation, anaerobic glycolysis, and glycogen consumption.

 State equations (Heck et al. 2022, §4.6.5; Heck 2021, Ch.
 4.7):